INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

 We need a way to link between various objects, internal and external.
 Since the SensorThings API v1.x does not have special fields for links, the links will have to go in the properties field that each entity type has.

-## Internal
+## Internal links

-Optimally, internal links are formatted in a way that FROST can easily detect the links.
-This makes it possible for FROST to generate absolute URLs for these links, and allow searching and expanding of the links.

-Internal links need:
+To be funktional, internal links need:
 - The entity id of the target entity
 - The entity type of the target entity
 - The name of the link

+Furthermore, they need to be formatted in a way that the server can easily detect the links.
+This makes it possible for FROST to generate absolute URLs for these links, and allow searching and expanding of the links.

 ### Using special property names